AincradOT/platform/docs/architecture/gcp.md

 ## Environment projects

-We use a simple environment layout:
+We use a three-tier environment layout:

 - Bootstrap project for state bucket and platform administration
 - Shared services project for logging, monitoring, and Secret Manager
 - Dev project for development workloads
 - Prod project for production workloads

-Example naming: `sao-bootstrap`, `sao-shared-logging`, `sao-dev`, `sao-prod`
+Example naming: `aincrad-bootstrap`, `aincrad-shared`, `aincrad-dev`, `aincrad-prod`

 Projects are created by the platform Terraform roots.
 Application repositories receive the project IDs as inputs and never create projects themselves.

 ## Service accounts and roles

-The GCP platform will define service accounts for CI operations (Phase 2):
+The GCP platform defines service accounts for CI operations:

 - Platform CI service account for Terraform operations on org and projects
 - Dev CI service account for development environment operations